buseca/tayari/README.md

 # tayari
-Out of the box tool which provide a superlight version of the webpage, focusing on its content
+Out of the box tool which provide a superlight version of the webpage, focusing on its content.